jacbwright/jacbwright/README.md

 - 👋 Hi, I’m Jacob Wright.
 - 📈 Interested in finance, web3, technology, and the outdoors.
-- 👨🏻‍💻 Currently a Sr. Solutions Engineer with Apex Fintech Solutions.
+- 👨🏻‍💻 Currently a Senior Solutions Engineer with Wise Platform.
 - 📫 You can reach me at jacbwright@protonmail.com.